External Transfer Information

 - CAS MA121 (or higher): A calculus-based mathematics class

 These courses are usually taken concurrently with the other requirements.
-Detailed information about Level A and Level B liberal arts requirements can be found in the Undergraduate Programs Bulletin.
+Detailed information about liberal arts distribution requirements and electives can be found in the Undergraduate Programs Bulletin.

 The School of Management encourages students to broaden their educational experience by taking elective courses.
-The Level C elective requirement is defined as one 4-credit academic elective taken in addition to the required four School of Management electives and seven liberal arts electives.
-They may be from any program at Boston University other than the School of Management.
-Please be aware that physical education (PDP), health, dance, music, choir, band, and ROTC courses cannot be counted as Level C electives.
+The non-management elective requirement is defined as one 4-credit academic elective taken from any program at Boston University other than the School of Management.
+Please be aware that physical education (PDP), health, dance, music, choir, band, and ROTC courses cannot be counted toward the non-management elective requirement.

-The School of Management awards Level C elective credit for the following types of courses:
+The School of Management awards non-management elective transfer credit for the following types of courses taken outside of Boston University:

 - Additional statistics coursework (similar to SMG SM222)